itom-project/itom/docs/userDoc/source/04_itom_gui/mainWindow.rst

    plugins
    filesystem
    breakpoints
+   commandHistory
+   callStack

 The core application of |itom| already comes with a set of different toolboxes.
 Additionally, many plugins provide the possibility to open a toolbox for every opened hardware instance, like actuators or cameras.
 These toolboxes are then also inserted into the main window of |itom|.
 Usually toolboxes can be docked into the main window or be in a floating state, such they appear like an unresizable window.
 If docked, they can be positioned at the left or right side or the top or bottom of the main window.
 Some of them however are limited with respect to the dockable positions.

 All available toolboxes are listed in the menu **View >> Toolboxes**, where hidden toolboxes can be shown again.
-Additionally, a right click to any place in the toolbar openes the following context menu where the first items also access the loaded toolboxes.
+Additionally, a right click to any place in the toolbar opens the following context menu where the first items also access the loaded toolboxes.
 The items after the separator correspond to the toolbars, such that they can be hidden or shown:

 .. figure:: images/toolboxmenu.png
     :scale: 100%